lammps/lammps/doc/src/fix_indent.rst

 constraining wall around a simulation; see the discussion of the *side* keyword below.

-The indenter can either be spherical or cylindrical or planar.
+The indenter can either be spherical or conical or cylindrical or planar.
 You must set one of those 3 keywords.

 A spherical indenter exerts a force of magnitude